BlackDice/scent/readme.md

 	building.floors = 5
 	building.height = 10

-Factory function doesn't accepts any parameters.
-All values have to be set explicitly like shown.
-You don't need to set all properties and you cannot set properties you haven't defined for the component.
+Data in the component should be set explicitly like shown.
+You don't need to set all properties and you cannot set properties you haven't defined for the component type.
 Those will be silently ignored and thrown away.

-*Note that components are not classes thus avoid using keyword `new` in front of factory function.
-It doesn't change its behavior, but causes unused object to be created.*
+There is another supported way of defining data for a component.
+This is intended for serialization mechanics more than general usage as it is quite confusing to read and you can easily make a mistake.
+Following gives the same result as above example.

+	building = cBuilding [5, 10]

+Note that passed array is kept for the further usage.
+Be warned that keeping reference to it may cause unexpected issues.
+If you want to keep around those data, you better make a clone from it.

+### Dispose component

 When you are done working with the component and it's not needed anymore, you should call its `@@dispose` method.
 This will free up any internal resources and destroy values.
-You should also get rid of any possible references that could hold that component (depends on situation).

 	do building[ @@dispose ]
 	building = null

+Disposed component is stored in internal pool and will be used again when component of the same type is created again.
+For that reason you should not hold component reference anywhere if you plan to dispose it later.

 ### Entity as component collection